Vegetronix-Inc/ha-vegehub/README.md

 If you click your device under `Integration entries`, you can use the pencil icon in the top bar to **change its name**, or click the individual sensors or switches to change their **names, icons, units of measurement**, etc.

 > [!IMPORTANT]
 > When the VegeHub gets set up, it points its data updates at your Home Assistant's IP address.
 If your Home Assistant instance changes IP address, the VegeHub will no longer be able to send it data, and you will have to do the setup process over again.
+> To avoid this, you can set a static IP address for your Home Assistant